Khadija-Zahra335/BijliSaver/DEPLOY.md

 for you to run — I can't create accounts or type secrets into anything on your behalf.

-## 0. Rotate the OCR service's API key first

-`ocr-service/bijlisaver-ocr/.env` has a live Gemini API key that got shown in chat earlier.
-Get a new one at https://aistudio.google.com/apikey before you deploy — don't ship the old one, and don't commit `.env` to git (it's already in `.gitignore`).

 ## 1. Push this repo to GitHub

 ```powershell